NJfossils.com

 Teeth

-This is one of the central medial teeth.
+This is one of the medial teeth.
 The root foramina stand out well on this one.

-This is a lateral tooth.
-The lateral teeth have a different shape than any position of the medial teeth.
-They do not have the double chevron shape and instead are more amorphous.
+This is a nice lateral tooth with no wear.
+The lateral teeth have a different shape than the medial teeth.
+They are shorter, have two root lobes, and are less symmetrical.
 They can sometimes be confused with Pseudohypolophus mcnultyi teeth.
-This one seems to show some root foramina in between the two root lobes.

 Dermal Denticles

 The rays Rhombodus laevis, Brachyrhizodus wichitaensis, and Pseudohypolophus mcnultyi had denticles which were relatively large (~ 1/8 – ¾ inches).
 They were approximately tear-dropped in shape and had a protrusion around the middle, when looking at them in occlusal view.
 The denticles of B. wichitaensis were said to differ from R. laevis denticles by the presence of small dots on the surface.
 R. laevis had striations.
+The denticles of P. mcnultyi are said to have resembled the denticles of B. wichitaensis.
 These ideas are not entirely clear.
-The small dots/bumps fall off easily pre-fossilization.
-It might be that the denticles of both rays looked very similar.
-The denticles of P. mcnultyi are said to have resembled the denticles of B. wichitaensis.
+There is a chance that the small dots/bumps fell off easily pre-fossilization, similar to Hybodont spines which may have lost their tubercles in a similar manner (information from Steve B.).
+It might be that the denticles of the rays looked very similar.
 These denticles’ commonality is “very uncommon.”
 Associated remains need to be found in order to attribute the denticles to a specific type of ray.